 In 1860, Cary’s husband passed away.
 A year later, Civil War broke out in the United States between northern and southern states.
 Cary returned to the U.S. to help recruit soldiers for the Union Army.
 After the war, she enrolled in the first class of Howard University Law School located in Washington, DC.
 She attended evening classes at Howard and taught local children during the day.

 While living in DC, Cary continued to work as a political activist, a teacher, and a writer.
 She also wrote for a local African American newspaper The New National Era and gave public speeches to encourage African Americans to work together to recover from the slavery era.
 Cary was also a founder of the Colored Women's Progressive Franchise Association.

 Cary also became involved in the women’s suffrage movement.
-She was a member of the National Woman Suffrage Association (NWSA) and spoke at the spoke at NWSA's 1878 convention.
+She was a member of the National Woman Suffrage Association (NWSA) and spoke at the NWSA's 1878 convention.
 She also advocated for the Fourteenth and Fifteenth Amendments at a House Judiciary Committee hearing.
 The Fourteenth Amendment defined citizenship and the Fifteenth Amendment granted African American men the right to vote.
 While Cary spoke in support of the Fifteenth Amendment, she was also critical of it as it did not give women the right to vote.

 Toward the end of her life, Cary lived in a brick row house on W Street in Northwest DC.
 Today, the house is listed as a National Historic Landmark as it

 Last updated: July 8, 2019